All Episodes

 They know that there was no collusion with Russia.

-They don't, if they really cared about collusion, they would be demanding the Ukraine hand over that which they want to give us, which proves collusion on the part of the DNC to create chaos and help Hillary win.
+If they really cared about collusion, they would be demanding the Ukraine hand over that which they want to give us, which proves collusion on the part of the DNC to create chaos and help Hillary win and get dirt on Paul Manafort going back all those years.

-Wow, what a nice kind-hearted liberal she is.
+What a nice, kind-hearted liberal she is.

 Who's more open-minded?